System Design Space

 Sensitive data rules for APIs

-Public and internal APIs require different security baselines and keys.
+Public and internal APIs are different trust levels: they require different security baselines and different access keys.

 Operational metrics